 The mood swung back to tense as my parents exchanged worried glances.

-Something is bad, I thought.

 Mark stomped off to shower.

-While I surveyed my brother's inept attempt at arts and crafts, Mark returned in his black trousers and hotel polo shirt just in time to make the final tweaks to the tables for the evening session.
+While I surveyed my brother's inept attempt at arts and crafts, Mark returned in his black trousers and hotel polo shirt, just in time to make the final tweaks to the tables for the evening session.
 The chef had prepped the food and I had filled the ice buckets.
 At precisely seven p.m., the first guests of the evening came through the bar door rubbing their hands, eager for their first drink.
 They were a well-dressed couple, he, tall in his forties, she a little shorter, elegant, slightly younger.

 “A new face,” he said, holding out his hand and gripping Robin’s.
 “Charles Bishton, my wife Jean.
 Let me guess; you must be Robin, right?”

 “Are you hotel guests?”
-I said.
+I asked.

 “Good lord, no,” said Jean.
 “We’re your first regular locals.
 We run an estate agency called INFO on Calle Granada.
 We pop in every evening on our way home and often at lunchtime, so you’ll see a fair bit of us.”